Fujifilm X100F vs Sony RX10 IV

 Body comparison: Fujifilm X100F vs Sony RX10 IV

 An illustration of the physical size and weight of the Fujifilm X100F and the Sony RX10 IV is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (31 percent) than the Fujifilm X100F.
 Moreover, the RX10 IV is substantially heavier (133 percent) than the X100F.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.